 If you or a loved one have suffered a stroke, speak with Dr. Marianne Hopkins about getting your vision evaluated to identify deficiencies in the visual system.
 If a problem is found, we’ll help guide you through all of your treatment options for the best possible outcome.

-To schedule your appointment or to learn more about what we offer, call The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.
+To schedule your appointment or to learn more about what we offer, call The St. Catharines Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.

-serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine, and throughout Ontario.
+serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharines, and throughout Ontario.

 - A: Neuro-optometric rehabilitation therapy is a tailor-made program of visual exercises that train the eyes and brain to work together.
 Treatment can also include specialized lenses, prisms, and filters.